-If you do not specify a keyword (BACKUPS, DAYS, WEEKS, or MONTHS), the integer is interpreted as max\number BACKUPS by default.
+If you do not specify a keyword (BACKUPS, DAYS, WEEKS, or MONTHS), the integer is interpreted as <max number> BACKUPS by default.

-If the retention\policy parameter is not specified, then no backups are marked as obsolete when the MANAGE subcommand is used.
-For information about managing backups using a retention policy, see Managing Backups in the EDB Postgres Backup and Recovery User Guide available at:
+If the retention_policy parameter is not specified, then no backups are marked as obsolete when the MANAGE subcommand is used.
+For information about managing backups using a retention policy, see the EDB Postgres Backup and Recovery User Guide available at:

-• wal\compression (optional) - Set wal\compression to enabled to compress the archived WALS files in gzip format in the BART backup catalog when the MANAGE subcommand is invoked.
+wal_compression (optional) - Set wal_compression parameter to enabled to compress the archived WAL files in gzip format in the BART backup catalog when the MANAGE subcommand is invoked.
 By default it is set to disabled.